Risk Communication

 The Risk Communication course focuses on the interactive exchange of information and opinions about hazards and risks, risk-related factors and risk perception to a variety of stakeholders.

-This 3-day in classroom course presents the basics of risk communication as it is practiced in the U.S.A. with applications to food safety.
+This course presents the basics of risk communication as it is practiced in the U.S.A. with applications to food safety.

 Prerequisite: While not required, it is recommended that this course be taken after you have completed our Introduction to Risk Analysis and the Regulatory Process and Risk Management course.
 Those two courses provide contextual information about risk analysis that is not repeated here.